ducakar/openzone/README.md

 Client ports.
 Android port in still under development.
 See `cmake/*.Toolchain.cmake` files for all supported platforms/toolchains.
 Only GCC >= 4.4 and LLVM/Clang >= 3.1 compilers are supported.

-For generic Linux builds, make sure you have all the dependencies installed.
-You need to install development packages for the following libraries:
+To build OpenZone from source, development packages for the following libraries are required:

 - ALSA (Linux only)
-- libpulse (Linux/Unix only)
+- libpulse (Linux/Unix only, optional)
-- PhysicsFS 2.0 or 2.1
+- PhysicsFS 2.0 or 2.1/development
 - ODE (optional)
 - Lua 5.1 or 5.2 or LuaJIT 2.0
 - SDL 1.2 or 2.0